 We are here to help you with most of our usual services.
-The only resources impacted by this virtual format are use of the resource library and interview rooms.
-Please make an appointment or email us if you need assistance with: Career Counseling / Pre-Med Advising / Grad School Advising / Resume Review / Cover Letter Review / Interview Coaching / Salary Negotiation / Job or Internship Search Assistance
+Please make an appointment through Next Steps Caltech if you need assistance with: Career advising / Pre-Med Advising / Grad School Advising / Resume Review / Cover Letter Review / Interview Coaching / Salary Negotiation / Job or Internship Search Assistance

-The Career Development Center's Career Guide contains tips on how to prepare for phone and video interviews on pages 24-25.
-Caltech students, postdocs, and alumni can schedule a practice interview with a career counselor, please refer to the first question above for info on making an appointment.
+CAEL's Career Guide contains tips on how to prepare for phone and video interviews on pages 24-25.
+Caltech students, postdocs, and alumni can schedule a practice interview with an advisor, please refer to the first question above for info on making an appointment.

 Yes!
 We are converting our workshops to a virtual format (on Zoom.)

 All other in-person events have been temporarily suspended.
 However, employers, grad schools, and other organizations are continuing to host virtual events.
-Please look out for our weekly email of upcoming events, or visit the Events page on Handshake, for a complete list of what's coming up.
+Please look out for our weekly email of upcoming events.

 Check to see if the prospective school has offered a virtual alternative or postponed their events.
 Contact the graduate program to see if there are additional materials or other graduate students they can connect you with to ask questions that might help you decide if the program is the right fit for you.
 Identify what your priorities, goals, and values are when considering programs, and center your questions around those topics.